California Rental Laws - An Overview of Landlord-Tenant Rights in San Francisco

 Required Landlord Disclosures in California

-Like many other states, California requires landlords to provide certain disclosures to tenants before they move in.
+Like many other states, California law requires landlords to provide certain disclosures to tenants before they move in as a part of the tenant protections.
 These include:

 • Lead-based paint concentrations.

-• Information on how to report bed bug infestations.
+• Information on how to report bed bug infestations in the rental property.

 • Documentation of any known mold in the unit.